divega/EntityFramework.Docs/entity-framework/ef6/get-started/get-entity-framework.md

 ## EF Tools for Visual Studio

-The Entity Framework Tools are included in current versions of Visual Studio.
-For some past versions of Visual Studio, tooling is [available on the Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=40762).
+The Entity Framework Tools for Visual Studio include the EF Designer and the EF Model Wizard and are required for the database first and model first workflows.
+EF Tools are included in all recent versions of Visual Studio.
 If you perform a custom install of Visual Studio you will need to ensure that the item "Entity Framework 6 Tools" is selected by either choosing a workload that includes it or by selecting it as an individual component.

+For some past versions of Visual Studio, updated EF Tools are available as a download.
+See [Visual Studio Versions](~/ef6/versions/visual-studio.md) for guidance on how to get the latest version of EF Tools available for your version of Visual Studio.

 ## EF Runtime

 The latest version of Entity Framework is available as the [EntityFramework NuGet package](http://nuget.org/packages/EntityFramework/).
-If you are not familiar with the NuGet Package Manager, we encourage you to read the [NuGet Overview](http://docs.nuget.org/docs/start-here/overview).
+If you are not familiar with the NuGet Package Manager, we encourage you to read the [NuGet Overview](https://docs.microsoft.com/nuget/consume-packages/overview-and-workflow).

 ### Installing the EF NuGet Package